NBKRedSpy/QM-SimpleDataLoader/README.md

 ## Change Data

-To modify the data, make a change to a file or files in the Export folder and copy them to the Import folder found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SimpleDataLoader\Import`
+To modify the data, make a change to a file or files in the Export folder and copy them to the Import folder found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SimpleDataLoader\Import`

 When the game is run, the changes will be imported.